SAMMISolutions/docs/doc_posts/_integrations-youtube/youtube.md

 #### Quotas

 YouTube Live API uses a quota system to ensure that developers use the service as intended and do not create API clients that unfairly reduce service quality or limit access for others.\
-LioranBoard has been given a global quota of 8000000 units/day.
+SAMMI has been given a global quota of 8000000 units/day.
 This is quota for all users combined using the integration.\
 Individual users have a **max quota of 500 units/minute**. **This in no way means you should use up all your quota every minute**, it's rather a hard limit to prevent spam.
 It might be a subject to change later depending on how many users use the integration and if we can get a higher quota approved by YouTube.